sswietoniowski/learning-go/projects/01_rss_aggregator/README.md

 This project is also using [`sqlc`](https://github.com/sqlc-dev/sqlc) to generate Go code from SQL.

+> SQLC is an _amazing_ Go program that generates Go code from SQL queries.
+It's not exactly an ORM, but rather a tool that makes working with raw SQL almost as easy as using an ORM.

 To install `sqlc`, run the following command:

 ```bash